dplusplus1024/bitcoin-jenga/README.md

 # Build Your Own Privacy Jenga Set

-To get started, you'll need to do three main things to assemble your Privacy Jenga set:
+To get started, you'll need three main things to assemble your Privacy Jenga set:

 ## 1) Blocks
 You’ll need a tumbling tower to play.
 Here’s how to get started: